iscumd/isc_sick/README.md

 ## Topics

 ### Publishes
-- `/sick/scan`: laserscans from the LiDAR
+- `/scan`: laserscans from the LiDAR
+- `/points`: 2D PointCloud2s from the LiDAR

 ## Params
 - `host`: IP of the LiDAR